hubble-exchange/beast_mm_bot/README.md

     @todo add math info here.
   - update bid and ask defensive skew
     @todo add math info here
-  - Generate bid and ask orders based on orderLevels defined in settings
+  - Generate bid and ask orders based on order_levels defined in settings
     - Check if order is hedgable.
       - If not skip
       - If is hedgable add to orders